 How then can we break down the UX design siloes and create designers with the right combination of skills?

 Within companies today, UX designers, product managers and programmers can work more closely together.
 UX designers can expand their training in software concepts; and product managers and programmers can learn more about social, psychological and ethical factors.
+Of course the very best practitioners are already crossing these artificial boundaries.

-But the future will be impacted most, I believe, by a new kind of software design education, in which students are taught how to work at Kapor’s interface between human and machine: combining the technical aspects of software with an appreciation of human needs and purposes.
+The future will be impacted most, I believe, by a new kind of software design education, in which students are taught how to work at Kapor’s interface between human and machine: combining the technical aspects of software with an appreciation of human needs and purposes.

 A new software design class